samdalvai/snowload-calculator/README.md

 The products that can be chosen in the [retainer selection](#retainer-selection) section are produced by the company [Flender Flux](https://www.flender-flux.de/), based in Netphen, Germany.
-The resistance of the snow retaining systems specified in the data is just for demonstrating purposes, and all the computations performed by the snow load computation tool are not guaranteed to be correct.
+I do not own the right to use the images and the data for commercial use, this tool and the resistance of the snow retaining systems specified in the data are just for demonstrating purposes.
+In addition, the computations performed by the snow load computation tool are not guaranteed to be correct.

 # Author
 Samuel Dalvai